The Art of Sterilization

 Requirements:

-- Sterilization Process Validation: The sterilization process must be validated to ensure it is capable of consistently achieving the desired level of sterility (Sterility Assurance Level or SAL, typically 10⁻⁶ for pharmaceuticals).
+- Sterilization Process Validation: The sterilization process must be validated to ensure it consistently achieves the desired level of sterility (Sterility Assurance Level or SAL, typically 10⁻⁶ for pharmaceuticals).

 - Sterilization Methods: Common methods include steam (autoclaving), dry heat, radiation (gamma or electron beam), and chemical sterilants (ethylene oxide).